 Can I withdraw a lot after listing?

 Withdrawal terms vary: before the active auction window opens, you can usually withdraw without penalty; once bidding has started, withdrawal is usually restricted or penalised.
-Check the specific rules before you list.
+Check the specific rules on the platform before you list.

 Who can buy on Mežabirža?